 KSC-2011-6559

-VANDENBERG AIR FORCE BASE, Calif. -- At NASA’s Space Launch Complex-2 at Vandenberg Air Force Base in California, technicians attach a crane to a solid rocket motor that will be lifted and attached to the United Launch Alliance Delta II rocket.
+VANDENBERG AIR FORCE BASE, Calif. -- At NASA’s Space Launch Complex-2 at Vandenberg Air Force Base in California, technicians monitor the progress as a solid rocket motor is lifted by crane for attachment to the United Launch Alliance Delta II rocket is lifted by crane.
 The Delta II will carry NASA’s National Polar-orbiting Operational Environmental Satellite System Preparatory Project (NPP) satellite into space.
 NPP represents a critical first step in building the next-generation of Earth-observing satellites.
 NPP will carry the first of the new sensors developed for this satellite fleet, now known as the Joint Polar Satellite System (JPSS) to be launched in 2016.
 NPP is the bridge between NASA's Earth Observing System (EOS) satellites and the forthcoming series of JPSS satellites.
 The mission will test key technologies and instruments for the JPSS missions.
 NPP is targeted to launch Oct.
 25. For more information, visit http://www.nasa.gov/NPP.
 Photo credit: NASA/VAFB, Mark Mackley

-VANDENBERG AIR FORCE BASE, Calif. -- At NASA’s Space Launch Complex-2 at Vandenberg Air Force Base in California, technicians assist as a crane is used to position a solid rocket motor for attachment to the United Launch Alliance Delta II rocket.
-The Delta II will carry NASA’s National Polar-orbiting Operational Environmental Satellite System Preparatory Project (NPP) satellite into space.
+VANDENBERG AIR FORCE BASE, Calif. -- At Vandenberg Air Force Base in California, a crane is used to lift and position a solid rocket motor for attachment to the United Launch Alliance Delta II that will carry NASA's National Polar-orbiting Operational Environmental Satellite System Preparatory Project (NPP) satellite at NASA's Space Launch Complex-2.
 NPP represents a critical first step in building the next-generation of Earth-observing satellites.
 NPP will carry the first of the new sensors developed for this satellite fleet, now known as the Joint Polar Satellite System (JPSS) to be launched in 2016.
 NPP is the bridge between NASA's Earth Observing System (EOS) satellites and the forthcoming series of JPSS satellites.
 The mission will test key technologies and instruments for the JPSS missions.
 NPP is targeted to launch Oct.
 25. For more information, visit http://www.nasa.gov/NPP.
-Photo credit: NASA/VAFB, Mark Mackley
+Photo credit: NASA/VAFB, Dan Liberotti

 VANDENBERG AIR FORCE BASE, Calif. -- At Space Launch Complex-2 at Vandenberg Air Force Base in California, technicians prepare a solid rocket motor for attachment to the United Launch Alliance Delta II rocket.
 A work platform has been placed around the solid rocket motors.
 The Delta II will carry NASA’s National Polar-orbiting Operational Environmental Satellite System Preparatory Project (NPP) satellite into space.
 NPP represents a critical first step in building the next-generation of Earth-observing satellites.
 NPP will carry the first of the new sensors developed for this satellite fleet, now known as the Joint Polar Satellite System (JPSS) to be launched in 2016.
 NPP is the bridge between NASA's Earth Observing System (EOS) satellites and the forthcoming series of JPSS satellites.
 The mission will test key technologies and instruments for the JPSS missions.
 NPP is targeted to launch Oct.
 25. For more information, visit http://www.nasa.gov/NPP.
 Photo credit: NASA/VAFB, Mark Mackley